Client: The Waid Academy, Anstruther

 For the erection programme, the building was divided into three zones, with each zone being completed to its full height before BHC Ltd. moved onto the next zone.
 The three zones encompass the structures two outer wings and a central zone.

 The steel framed columns are spaced at 7.5 m intervals to form the teaching spaces.
 These were transported to site in 12 m lengths corresponding to the overall height of the structure and providing effective robustness for the category 2B structure.

-Occupying two thirds of the structures central area is the full height atrium.
-This section of the building was formed by five 30 m x 1.8 m deep steelwork trusses, which had to be spliced at mid-span to facilitate transport to site in two pieces for subsequent assembly on site prior to being lifted into position.
+Occupying two-thirds of the structures central area is the full height atrium.
+This section of the building was formed by five 30 m x 1.8 m deep steelwork trusses, which had to be spliced at mid-span to facilitate transport to site in two pieces for subsequent assembly on site before being lifted into position.

 Due to the location of the school, the steelwork was primed with enhanced protective paint specifications to protect against atmospheric corrosion during the erection process.